 The mayor and the city council president are hereby jointly conferred the authority to conform the provisions of any regulation or procedure mandated by any provision of the Code of the City of Pensacola, Florida, to the requirements of law as may be determined by statute, regulation or by applicable judicial determination.
-Upon the recommendation of the city attorney, when the mayor and the council president concur that a practice or procedure should be altered or amended to conform to the current state of the law as reflected by statute, regulation or controlling judicial precedent, they shall exercise that authority in writing and shall notify the city clerk and the city council.
+Upon the recommendation of the city attorney, when the mayor and the council president concur that a practice or procedure should be altered or amended to conform to the exercise that authority in writing and shall notify the city clerk and the city council.
 This authority shall continue in effect until such time as the city council shall have an opportunity to address the matter.